kamel78/Magma-Notebook-Vscode/README.md

 ## Features

 + Syntax highlighting
 + A MagmaNotebook extension that uses the built-in notebook support from VS Code.
-This UI gives a number of advantages to users of notebooks:
+This UI gives a number of advantages to users :
   + Out of the box support for VS Code's vast array of basic code editing features like hot exit, find & replace, and code folding.
   + Editor extensions like VIM, bracket colorization, linters and many more are available while editing a cell.
   + Deep integration with general workbench and file-based features in VS Code.